 Within our expansive Department, our faculty naturally form three intellectual clusterings that are formally recognized as Academic Divisions.
 Faculty and graduate students within Divisions largely share similar disciplinary training and scientific methods.
 Divisions also sponsor various educational, outreach, and research activities within the Department context.

 The Division of Ecosystem Sciences examines the structure and function of terrestrial ecosystems including agricultural lands, forests, and rangelands, and their interactions with soil, air, water and organisms (microbes, plants, invertebrates, wildlife, livestock).
 We investigate the role of human activity in ecosystems and the problems humans create, including atmospheric changes and ecological diversity.
-Faculty & Specialists in Ecosystems Sciences
+Faculty & Specialists in Ecosystem Sciences

 Organisms & Environment